 Dosage Form: tablet, film coated

-Riluzole tablets, USP are indicated for the treatment of amyotrophic lateral sclerosis (ALS).
+Riluzole tablets are indicated for the treatment of amyotrophic lateral sclerosis (ALS).

-The recommended dosage for Riluzole is 50 mg taken orally twice daily.
-Riluzole should be taken at least 1 hour before or 2 hours after a meal [see Clinical Pharmacology (12.3)].
+The recommended dosage for Riluzole tablets is 50 mg taken orally twice daily.
+Riluzole tablets should be taken at least 1 hour before or 2 hours after a meal [see Clinical Pharmacology (12.3)].

-Measure serum aminotransferases before and during treatment with Riluzole [see Warnings and Precautions (5.1)].
+Measure serum aminotransferases before and during treatment with Riluzole tablets [see Warnings and Precautions (5.1)].

 Dosage Forms and Strengths

-Tablets: 50 mg white to off white colored, round-shaped, biconvex film-coated tablets and debossed with “538” on one side and plain on other side.
+50 mg tablets: white to off-white coloured, film-coated, capsule shaped, biconvex and debossed with "APO" on one side and "RI-50" on the other side.

 Riluzole tablets are contraindicated in patients with a history of severe hypersensitivity reactions to Riluzole or to any of its components (anaphylaxis has occurred) [see Adverse Reactions (6.1)].